All Products

 image

-• Batch alignment is supported: Click the image icon in the field panel, and in the field configuration dialog box, select multiple fields that need alignment and the alignment method.111
+• Batch alignment is supported.
+Click the image icon in the field panel.
+In the field configuration dialog box, select the fields you want to align and the alignment method.111

-• No Sort, Ascending, Descending, Ascending within Group, Descending within Group, Custom, Sort By Field, and Advanced Sorting.
-For more information, see Data sorting.
+• For information about No Sort, Ascending, Descending, Ascending within Group, Descending within Group, Custom, Sort By Field, and Advanced Sorting, see Data sorting.

-• Sort By Field: You can sort dimensions in the Rows section by measure or other dimension.
+• Sort By Field: You can sort row dimension metrics by measure or other dimensions.

 image